 A single object is generated with each polygon corresponding to a face in the source object used in the emitter.
 This is much faster to play back in the editor but the faces cannot be scaled or rotated individually.
 The appearance of the generated faces is the same as in 'Faces (Objects)' mode.

 This is the other mode of the Fragmenter.
-It does not generate any new objects but allows existing objects to be moved around the 3D world using the X-Particles particle engine, modifiers, etc.
+It does not generate any new objects but enables existing objects to be moved around the 3D world using the X-Particles particle engine, modifiers, etc.

 Faces (Objects) and Faces (Polys) modes